skovy/skovy.dev/content/blog/tree-shaking-font-awesome/index.md

 - webpack needs to be running in production mode (or have the right configuration).
 - Imports should be explicit and only use what's need (avoid `import *` or values that import unused things like `fas`)
-- The package either needs `sideEffects` defined in the `package.json` or to be built with ES Modules (and possibly both).
+- The package likely needs `sideEffects` defined in the `package.json` and to be built with ES Modules.
 If you're a library author consider properly configuring any files that have `sideEffects` or also building ES Modules as part of the distribution with a tool like `rollup`.